Kościeliska Valley

 The Kościeliska is a valley in Poland, in Tatra Mountains, Western Tatras, Poland.
 It stretches from the village of Kiry, about 9 km, right up to the main ridge of the Tatras.
 Halfway up is the Ornak mountain refuge, built in 1948.

 Is reached by road from Zakopane - 7 km.

 Geography

-Near the exit the valley is narrow but farther up it fans out into several lateral branches, above which rise the rounded summits of the Western Tatras, the highest of which is Mt.
+The valley is narrow near the exit, but further up it fans out into several lateral branches, above which rise the rounded summits of the Western Tatras, the highest being Mt.
 Bystrá, on the Slovakia side of the frontier.

 The upper part of the valley (the Hala Tomanowa and Hala Pyszna) have been constituted as a strict nature reserve, thus forming a sanctuary for the flora and fauna peculiar to them.

 The whole valley is pervaded with the aura of old legends about hidden treasure.
 There are ancient mining traditions going as far back as the 15th century.

-In the 19th century Kościeliska valley was one of the strongest and biggest metallurgical centres in the area; in the neighbouring mountains various metals were found, mainly silver, and later on also iron ore.
+In the 19th century, Kościeliska valley was one of the strongest and largest metallurgical centres in the area.
+In the neighbouring mountains, various metals were found, mainly silver and also iron ore.